Need to know

 Four-legged friends are welcome for free; baskets and biscuits are provided for doggies and moggies.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Paris.

 Babes-in-arms to children of 14 are welcome.
-Baby cots can be added to any room, but extra beds can only be added to Deluxe and Prestige rooms and suites (free for under-12s, €100 a night for Smiths 12 and older).
+Baby cots can be added to any room, but extra beds can only be added to Prestige rooms and suites (free for under-12s, €100 a night for Smiths 12 and older).

 The bigger the better, so the Parisian Apartment is best.
 It fills out the whole sixth floor and is made up of a combination of the Saint Roch suite and the Deluxe Indulgence room, with a private terrace between them.